 So what do we know?

-We know that the Russians were trying to sow chaos into the elections, uh, according to the committees.
+We know that the Russians were trying to sow chaos into the elections, according to the committees.

 We also know that they've been trying to do that for decades.

-They were just skewing, you know, chaos.
+They were just skewing chaos.

 So you've got a situation where they and they certainly had no evidence and they've not produced any evidence of any kind of collusion at this point.

-So I think this tells you what we've got uh is a a lot of expense, a lot of time commitment going on and I think this runs deeper though, because fusion GPS recklessly distributed the dossier to media outlets.
+So I think this tells you what we've got is a lot of expense, a lot of time commitment going on.

 Absolutely.

-And and fusion was working at the time for a political ally of Hillary Clinton's, and we could take it a step further, Sarah Carter, from from your reporting and and some of the things that we've learned in the past, we know that this guy, Christopher Steele, was paying Russians to come up with the information that turned out to be false.
+And we could take it a step further, Sarah Carter, from your reporting and some of the things that we've learned in the past.

 I think that's the biggest question, Sean.

-But I think if you go back and we just look at fusion GPS and how they worked with the Russians to lobby on behalf of the Kremlin.
+But I think if you go back and we just look at Fusion GPS and how they worked with the Russians to lobby on behalf of the Kremlin.

-So here we have a company that is basically putting together a dossier that has all of these salacious arguments against President Trump, saying all of these these horrific things about about President Trump spreading these uh lies out there, and at the same time, they were working with the Russians to lobby against, you know, against the Magnitsky Act on behalf of the Kremlin.
+So here we have a company that is basically putting together a dossier that has all of these salacious arguments against President Trump, saying all of these horrific things about President Trump spreading these lies out there.

 And they were working on this together.